Skip to main content

 Rub the magnesium in with an Epsom salt scrub

-Another brilliant way you can incorporate Epsom salt into your daily routine is to use it as a body scrub.
-You don’t need a tub, and it’ll feel just like those expensive scrubs at the spa.
+Another brilliant way to incorporate Epsom salt into your daily routine is to use it as a body scrub.
+You don’t need a tub, and it’ll feel like those expensive scrubs at the spa.
 Use the benefits of improved blood circulation and exfoliation right in your own home!

 What you’ll need to use: